RosettaCommons/documentation/internal_documentation/how-to-write-documentation.md

 slow when there are too many pages in the wiki) the demos wiki is actually a whole different website than the documentation wiki.
 So you have to use external links to link between the two wikis.

+A template page for application documentation can be found [[here|application-docs-template]].

 How to document a new demo
 --------------------------